 Factual Reporting: MOSTLY FACTUAL

-Founded in 1749 by Ernst Henrich Berling, Berlingske, formerly known as Berlingske Tidende, is a Danish tabloid newspaper, which is published by Berlingske Media A/S. Berlingske is based in Copenhagen, Denmark.
-The paper focuses on news, opinion, entertainment and business news.
-Currently, the editor-in-chief is Tom Jensen and Anders Krab-Johansen is the CEO and publisher of Berlingske Media, which also owns B.T.
-Denmark
+Founded in 1749 by Ernst Henrich Berling, Berlingske, formerly known as Berlingske Tidende, is a Danish tabloid newspaper that Berlingske Media A/S publishes.
+Berlingske is based in Copenhagen, Denmark.
+The paper focuses on news, opinion, entertainment, and business news.
+Currently, the editor-in-chief is Tom Jensen, and Anders Krab-Johansen is the CEO and publisher of Berlingske Media, which also owns B.T.
+Denmark.

 Funded by / Ownership